THUwangcy/dotfiles/README.md

 # dotfiles
-My personal dotfiles for vim and zsh.
+My personal dotfiles for git, vim, and zsh.

 ### Environments